 Before your visit to NSU Art Museum, we recommend that you and your students discuss some of the ideas and themes in the exhibition.
 It is beneficial to introduce your students to a number of works from the exhibition.
-(You can find examples of the work below and on page 22)

 OBJECTIVES